MakieOrg/Makie.jl/docs/src/interaction/inspector.md

 - `tooltip_align = (:center, :top)`: Default position of the tooltip relative to the cursor or current selection.
 The real align may adjust to keep the tooltip in view.
 - `tooltip_offset = Vec2f0(20)`: Offset from the indicator to the tooltip.
 - `depth = 9e3`: Depth value of the tooltip.
 This should be high so that the tooltip is always in front.
+- `priority = 100`: The priority of creating a tooltip on a mouse movement or scrolling event.

 ## Extending the `DataInspector`